-You have wired internet and Wi-Fi (eduroam) in your Canterbury bedroom.
+You have wired internet and Wi-Fi (eduroam) in your Canterbury accommodation.
 Wi-Fi works in your room and across campus (don't use WiFi Guest, it's for visitors).

 Don’t use a wireless router or mobile hotspot; this can affect your neighbours' signal.